Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

-Various variants of metadynamics are implemented in the PLUMED 2 enhanced sampling plug-in~\cite{Bonomi-CPC-2009,Tribello2014,plumed-nest}.
-PLUMED also includes a numerous practical tutorial showing how to perform and analyze metadynamics simulations~\cite{plumed_masterclass}.
+\paragraph{Public implementations of metadynamics} Various variants of metadynamics are implemented in the PLUMED 2 enhanced sampling plug-in~\cite{Bonomi-CPC-2009,Tribello2014,plumed-nest}.
+PLUMED also includes numerous practical tutorials showing how to perform and analyze metadynamics simulations~\cite{plumed_masterclass}.
+Furthermore, a large number of example input files are available in the PLUMED-NEST~\cite{plumed-nest,plumed_nest_url}

-Metadynamics are also available in the external libraries SSAGES and the Colvars module, and also is natively implemented in some MD codes codes such as CP2K and DESMOND, see Table 2 in Ref~\cite{BussiLaio_ReviewMetaD_2020}.
+Metadynamics are also available in the external libraries SSAGES and the Colvars module (see Table~\ref{Table:Libraries})., and also is natively implemented in some MD codes codes such as CP2K and DESMOND, see Table~\ref{Table:Codes} and and also Table 2 in Ref~\cite{BussiLaio_ReviewMetaD_2020}.

-\subsection{Variationally Enhanced Sampling}
+\subsubsection{Variationally enhanced sampling}

-A more recently introduced ABP methods is variationally enhanced sampling~\cite{Valsson_VES_PRL_2014,Valsson2020Handbook_VES} that is based on variational principle.
+A more recently introduced ABP method is variationally enhanced sampling (VES) that is based on a variational principle~\cite{Valsson_VES_PRL_2014,Valsson2020Handbook_VES}.
 In variationally enhanced sampling, a bias potential $U^{\mathrm{bias}}(\vz)$ is constructed by minimizing a convex functional given by

 where $p_{\mathrm{tg}}(\vz)$ is a so-called \hyperlink{ref:targetdist}{target distribution} that is chosen by the user.
 The $\Omega [U^{\mathrm{bias}}]$ functional has a global minimum given by